-Figure 6: Cranleigh Conservation Area map adopted July 2016
+Figure 5: Cranleigh Conservation Area map adopted July 2016

+- 1.19.
 A distinctive line of Norway maple trees lines the Common which is a unique and extensive area of spectacular green space that extends along the majority of the High Street and sweeps into the heart of the village.
-It provides exceptional and protected views within the village.

-The High Street hosts a mixture of supermarkets, chain stores, in addition to a wide range of independent and locally owned retailers, cafes and restaurants.
-There is an active Chamber of Commerce which holds regular events and helps to fund several community projects.

-Each September, Cranleigh hosts a music and food festival with food stalls at Cranleigh Arts Centre and musical acts in a variety of venues along the high street.
-Cranleigh and District Lions Club arrange and sponsor an annual summer carnival and fun day, in addition to the ever-popular November fireworks display, both attracting several thousand people to the village.
+It provides exceptional and protected views within the village. - 1.20.
+The High Street hosts a mixture of supermarkets and national retail names in addition to a wide range of independent and locally owned retailers, cafes and restaurants.
+There is an active Chamber of Commerce which holds regular events including the regular outdoor Surrey Hills Artisan Market. - 1.21.
+A weekly open-air market is held in the centre of Cranleigh offering a range of produce, including fresh fruit and vegetables, meat and seafood, plants, artisan coffee, and speciality breads. - 1.22.
+In addition to high street businesses, light industrial estates on the outskirts of the village provide local employment opportunities. - 1.23.
+Cranleigh Arts is a vibrant arts and entertainment venue in the High Street offering a broad cultural and activity programme throughout the year, including live music, films and family events, as well as art exhibitions and classes.
+Cranleigh and District Lions Club arrange and sponsor an annual summer carnival and fun day, in addition to the annual Classic Car Show and ever-popular November fireworks display, all attracting several thousand people to the village.

-A weekly open-air market is held in the centre of Cranleigh offering a range of produce, including fresh fruit and vegetables, meat and seafood, plants, artisan coffee, and speciality breads.
-There is also a weekly collectors and craft fair in the Village Hall.

-&lt;sup>3 Waverley Borough Council (2016) Cranleigh Conservation Area Appraisal

-Light industrial estates on the outskirts of the village provide local employment opportunities.

-Figure 7: Fountain Square, High Street, Cranleigh (by kind permission of © Martin Bamford) Flowers by Cranleigh in Bloom
+Figure 6: Fountain Square, High Street, Cranleigh (by kind permission of © Martin Bamford) Flowers by Cranleigh in Bloom

-A new and expanded health centre in the centre of the village was opened in 2012 and the nearby leisure centre, including the swimming pool, was revamped in 2010.
-The village hospital continues to offer a limited range of outpatient services.
-Cranleigh has retained its fire station with on-call firefighters.
+- 1.24.
+A new and expanded health centre in the centre of the village was opened in 2012 and there are plans by Waverley Borough Council to build a new energy efficient leisure centre to replace the old centre. - 1.25.
+Cranleigh Village Hospital is part of the Royal Surrey County Hospital and offers a range of outpatient services and a maternity hub.
+Cranleigh has retained its fire station with on-call firefighters. - 1.26.
 Cranleigh has several valued green spaces which contribute to the visual appearance of the village and support thriving cricket, rugby, bowling and football clubs, in addition to equipped play parks and a skate park.
-Volunteers from Cranleigh in Bloom maintain many of the public flower beds, providing all round interest.

-There are a range of community facilities, including the village hall, church rooms and Rowleys Community Centre, as well as the Arts Centre which is the focal point for cultural leisure activities in the village and offers a broad and varied programme of events running throughout the year.
-These facilities provide venues for several clubs, societies and voluntary organisations catering for all age groups.
+Volunteers from Cranleigh in Bloom maintain many of the public flower beds, providing all round interest. - 1.27.
+There are a range of community facilities, including the village hall, church rooms and Rowleys Community Centre.
+These facilities provide important venues for several clubs, societies and voluntary organisations catering for all age groups. - 1.28.
 The village has three primary schools and a mixed secondary school for ages 11-16.
-Cranleigh School, an independent prep and senior boarding school, is situated to the north of the High Street and Common and sits in approximately 280 acres of open countryside.

-Every year, the Cranleigh and South Eastern Agricultural Society hold the Cranleigh Show, a traditional agricultural show, celebrating rural life and the communities which live it.
+Cranleigh School, an independent prep and senior boarding school, is situated to the north of the High Street and Common and sits in approximately 280 acres of open countryside. - 1.29.
+Until recently, the Cranleigh and South Eastern Agricultural Society held the popular annual Cranleigh Show, a traditional agricultural show, celebrating rural life and rural communities.
+It is hoped that this will be revived. - 1.30.
 The Neighbourhood Plan forms an important part of the strategy to accommodate an increasing number of residents, to improve infrastructure, maintain and expand Cranleigh as a service centre and shopping destination for the surrounding growing villages, encourage our rural economy, whilst ensuring this does not erode the character and village-feel of Cranleigh within its countryside setting.

-2.1 VISION STATEMENT
+VISION STATEMENT

+2.1.
 The vision statement was developed through engagement with the local community.